KaremBenChikha/BallandBeam/README.md

 Introduction

-The BallandBeam project was developed at the National Institue of Applied Science and Technology (INSAT) on Spring 2019.
+The BallandBeam project was developed at the National Institue in Applied Science and Technology (INSAT) on Spring 2019.

 Visit my personal portfolio: https://karembenchikha.me